Israeli Premier Blames Iran for Tanker Attack; Tehran Denies

-DUBAI, United Arab Emirates (AP) — Israel's prime minister on Sunday directly blamed Iran for a drone attack on an oil tanker off the coast of Oman that killed two people as Tehran denied being involved in the assault.
+Israel's prime minister Sunday directly blamed Iran for a drone attack on an oil tanker off the coast of Oman that killed two people, making a veiled threat to retaliate as Tehran denied being involved in the assault.

-The comments by Premier Naftali Bennett and Iranian Foreign Ministry spokesman Saeed Khatibzadeh come after the strike Thursday night on the oil tanker Mercer Street, which marked the first-known fatal attack after years of assaults on commercial shipping in the region linked to tensions with Iran over its tattered nuclear deal.
+The comments by Premier Naftali Bennett and Iranian Foreign Ministry spokesman Saeed Khatibzadeh come after the strike Thursday night on the oil tanker Mercer Street.
+The attack marked the first-known fatal attack after years of assaults on commercial shipping in the region linked to tensions with Iran over its tattered nuclear deal.

 While no one has claimed responsibility for the attack, Iran and its militia allies have used so-called “suicide” drones in attacks previously.

+“The Iranians who attacked with unmanned aircraft the Mercer Street intended to harm an Israeli target,” Bennett said at the start of Israel's weekly Cabinet meeting.
+"Instead, their piratical act caused the deaths of a British citizen and a Romanian citizen.”

+He warned: "We know, at any rate, know how to convey the message to Iran in our own way.”

-On Sunday, Khatibzadeh described the allegation Iran carried out the attack as “baseless” during his last news conference.
+On Sunday, Khatibzadeh described the allegation Iran carried out the attack as “baseless” during his last news conference as the Foreign Ministry's spokesman.

-“Such blame games are nothing new,” Khatibzadeh said.
-"Those who are responsible for this (attack) are the ones who made it possible for the Israeli regime to set its foot in this region.”

-He added: “This is not strange, the well-known anti-Iran lobby in the U.S uses any opportunity to make ... accusations against the Islamic Republic of Iran.”
+“It's not the first time that the Zionist regime occupying Jerusalem has made such empty accusations against the Islamic Republic of Iran,” Khatibzadeh said.
+“Wherever this regime has gone, it has taken instability, terror and violence with it.”

 Khatibzadeh spoke around an hour after Iran’s outgoing president acknowledged that his government at times “did not tell part of the truth” to the public during his term.